-If your cat was recently in heat and had access to an intact (unneutered) male cat, there's a chance that she is pregnant.
-A pregnant queen will display both physical and personality changes that will become more evident around three weeks after breeding.
+If your cat was recently in heat and had access to an intact (unneutered) male cat, there's a good chance that she is pregnant.
+A pregnant queen (the term used for an unspayed female cat, especially while pregnant) will display both physical and personality changes that will become more evident around three weeks after breeding, including swollen nipples, enlarging abdomen, and nesting behaviors.

 Physical Changes in a Pregnant Cat

 - Heat cycles cease: This may be the first sign you notice of a cat's pregnancy.
 If a cat has been going through heat cycles every 10 days to two weeks, and suddenly stops, it is likely she is pregnant.

 - Change in appetite: A pregnant cat may have a decrease in appetite early in her pregnancy.
 In the second half of pregnancy, she will show an increased interest in food.
 After all, a pregnant cat is not only eating for herself, but for several fetuses.

 - Weight gain: Most pregnant queens will gain about 2 to 4 pounds of body weight over the course of pregnancy.

 - Vomiting: Pregnant queens may be subject to a few bouts of "morning sickness," much as human mothers-to-be.
 This in itself is not necessarily a reason to worry, but if the vomiting continues or is frequent, contact your veterinarian for help.

 Personality Changes in a Pregnant Cat

 - Increase in sleeping: Many pregnant queens will sleep for more hours in a day than before pregnancy.

 Clinical Diagnosis of Pregnancy in Cats

 If your queen has had regular veterinary care and the previous signs of pregnancy are evident, it may not be necessary to get an official diagnosis from a veterinarian.
 However, it's a good idea for your vet to examine your cat and make sure she is in good condition.

 - Palpation of the Cat's Abdomen: Your veterinarian may be able to feel your pregnant cat's fetuses by palpating and gently pressing on her abdomen.
 This typically happens around the 17th to 25th day of pregnancy.